mightworks/scrapetogpt/README.md

 # Scrape to GPT

-Scrape to GPT is designed to quickly collect user reviews for a chosen website, and then synthesize those reviews into a concise summary.
+Scrape to GPT is designed to quickly collect user reviews for a given website, and then synthesize those reviews into a concise summary.
 This makes it easy to get an "at-a-glance" view for what users are saying about a website--beyond just the numerical rating.

 ## Installation